• Skip to primary navigation

 Jump to Recipe Print Recipe

-This vegan curried tofu scramble is an easy to make, gluten-free breakfast that's high-protein, super filling, and it's loaded with vegetables!
-This dish is great for breakfast any day of the week or for Sunday brunch!
+This curried tofu scramble is an easy to make, gluten-free breakfast that's high-protein, super filling, and it's loaded with vegetables!
+This dish is great for breakfast any day of the week or to serve for brunch!

 Tofu scramble on a white plate with potatoes on top of a wicker charger next to a blue pan on a dark background.